 South and Central America are 2 more areas that people travel by land.
 I flew into Brazil in 2015 and out of Peru 3 months and 6 countries later but I never got asked to show proof of onward travel once.

-Let me know if you have any other ideas!
+Let me know how you get on and if you have any other ideas!